tejasupmanyu/str/README.md

 ## Introduction

-STR is a React Hooks library for remote data fetching.
+React-STR is a React Hooks library for remote data fetching.

 "STR" stands for `stale-till-revalidate`, where STR returns data from cache (stale), until you revalidate it.